Minipoloalex/comp_prog/notes/subarray_tricks/notes.md

 Problems where you count the number of subarrays that follow a certain condition are likely to be solved with prefix sums and iterating over them while maintaining a frequency count.

+It is also common for problems to sometimes ask stuff about medians and subarrays.
+Usually, we can binary search and replace each value with 1 or -1, depending on whether it's larger or smaller than the median to test.